Historic Sites of Manitoba: Shriners’ Hospital for Crippled Children / Rehabilitation Centre for Children (611-633 Wellington Crescent, Winnipeg)

 The hospital opened in mid-June 1949.
 On the main floor was a reception hall, wards for housing up to 40 children (twice as many as could be accommodated in the former facility), hydrotherapy bath for polio victims, kitchen, and classroom to enable the children under care to attend school.
 On the second floor were two operating rooms, rooms for physicians, interns, and nurses, and a boardroom.
 In the basement was a receiving room, examination room, dressing rooms, X-ray room, playroom, and physiotherapy room, as well as food storage and dishwashing areas, and an underground tunnel leading to a two-storey brick building to the east, at 611 Wellington.
-That building, designed by J. N. Semmens and built around 1914 for lawyer Edmund L. Taylor, was later occupied by businessman Elmer E. Hall and his family then, during the Second World War, by the Women’s Royal Canadian Naval Service (Wrens).
+That building, designed by J. N. Semmens and built in 1911 by Davidson Brothers for lawyer Edmund L. Taylor, was later occupied by businessman Elmer E. Hall and his family then, during the Second World War, by the Women’s Royal Canadian Naval Service (Wrens).
 Renovated during construction of the hospital, it was used as a nurses’ residence.

 The facility operated until 1977 when it was turned over to the provincial government and renamed the Rehabilitation Centre for Children.
 It closed in May 2016 and the buildings stand vacant.